Patalpani waterfall: Deaths in 2011

-During monsoon season (July-September), the area is prone to flash floods.
-On 17 July 2011, heavy rains occurred in the catchment area of the upstream.
+During the monsoon season (July-September), the area is prone to flash floods.
+On 17 July 2011, heavy rains occurred in the catchment area upstream of the waterfall.
 Over 50 visitors, many of them on a picnic, were sitting near the waterfall at that time.
 The local villagers warned them about the risk, and asked them to move away from water.
 Most of the visitors managed to get to safety, but five people were not able to move away in time.
 However, as they were crossing the stream, they were washed away in a sudden gush of water.
 Only two of them survived.
 The bodies of the victims were found over the next week: Chavi Dhoot of 22 years (18 July), Chandrashekhar Rathi of 55 years (19 July) and His daughter Mudita Rathi of 22 years (20 July).
 A video of the accident went viral.
 Subsequently, the local administration constructed a bridge and a staircase to avoid similar mishaps.